 While still with Ruben Blades, Willie Colon began to lay the ground for future works.
 Besides starting to slowly introduce himself as a singer, he also began to produce albums with other singers.

 The first of those collaborations was with Puerto Rican legendary “trabalengua” singer Mon Rivera.
-Mon was in the twilight of his career, but Colon always had a great admiration for him, particularly since Mon had a trombone-only band, which Colon always tried to get up and play with when he was a younger apprentice.
+Mon was in the twilight of his career, but Colon always had a great admiration for him.
+For many years Mon had a trombone-only band, which Colon always tried to get up and play with when he was a younger apprentice.
 Willie shared that when he approached Mon about making an album together, Rivera said “ah, you are that ‘americanito’…”.

 Willie Colon – the Singer

 For a musician that admits he is not a great musician, Willie Colon enjoyed great success as a bandleader.
-He also, eventually, enjoyed great success as a singer, despite not being a great singer either.
-But he knows clave, knows how to sing, and has always kept that great hear for what people might like.
+Eventually he enjoyed great success as a singer despite not being a great singer.
+However, he knows clave, knows how to sing, and has always kept that great hear for what people might like.

-Willie also made his solo albums distinctly different by using an all-female chorus and adding string sounds to his arrangements, with the objective of making his music more palatable to a wider audience; an effort in which he succeeded.
+Willie also made his solo albums distinctly different by using an all-female chorus and adding strings to his arrangements.
+The objective was to make his music more palatable to a wider audience, which he accomplished successfully.

-A couple of this albums were saved by this instinct, as he added a last minute song when he sensed the album was missing something.
-One of those last minute addition songs, was Omar Alfanno’s “El Gran Varon”, which made the album a huge hit.
+A couple of this albums were saved by his musical instinct.
+As an example, he would add song at the last minute when he sensed the album was missing something.
+One of those last minute addition songs, was Omar Alfanno’s “El Gran Varon”, which made the album “Legal Alien” a huge hit.

 I like to listen to Willie Colon’s solo albums, but not to watch him performing.